nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 * The index refers to the index number shown in the displayed booking list.
 * The index **must be a positive integer** 1, 2, 3, …​

+Examples:
+* `cancel 2` cancels the 2nd booking in the booking list.

 ### Searching for a booking : `search`

 Searches for the specified booking from the address book.